 - Evidence-based group services: these include Aggression Replacement Training (ART), Thinking for a Change (T4C), Moral Recognition Therapy (MRT), Courage to Change (C2C), and Cognitive Behavioral Intervention (CBI). - Drug and Alcohol Treatment: if necessary, youth are eligible for drug and alcohol services provided by a local community provider on-site at ERC. - Seeking Safety: present-focused counseling to help attain safety from trauma and/or substance abuse. - Girls Circle: a structured support group for girls that foster strengths and promote resiliency while developing a connection with peers and adults. - Independent Living Skill Groups: youth may receive support with employment, cooking, budgeting, college preparation, community resources, housing, health, and other related skills. - Community Resource Team (CRT): Provides support to youth within the Juvenile Justice System with a spectrum that focuses on community service work, education, employment, housing, medical, clothing, mental health, mentoring, food resources, and obtaining important documents. - Youth Council: Youth are able to provide mentorship to their peers.
 They also ensure there is positive interaction with youth by providing constructive criticism and reassuring positive behavior while encouraging active engagement within their probation requirements. - Family Council: Families meet quarterly to review and provide feedback around programming, changes to policies and services delivered by ISO, ERC and JFS staff.
 This ensures that families have positive outcomes with their experience and increase the likelihood of expedient case closure and a successful program completion. - Education Services: Site based tutoring, GED preparation and educational enrichment provided by a contracted certified teacher.
-Educational services provide supports for youth needing credit recovery, reconnecting to school and preparing for post-secondary education.
+Educational services provide supports for youth needing to be reconnected to school and preparing for post-secondary education.

-There were one hundred seventeen (117) individual youth served through the ERC in 2020 (January 1, 2020-December 31, 2020).
-These include 70 youth and families served by CRT.
-Of those 117 youth, 23 youth completed programming with 20 youth successful.
-As of December 31, 2020, 94 youth were still listed as actively attending programming, detained, AWOL, inpatient treatment, or non-compliant.
+There were one hundred and seventy two (172) individual youth served through the ERC in State Fiscal Year 2021 (July 1, 2020-June 30, 2021).
+These include 49 youth and families served by CRT.
+Of those 172 youth, 51 youth completed programming with 29 youth successful.
+As of June 30, 2021, 22 youth were still listed as actively attending programming, detained, AWOL, inpatient treatment, or non-compliant.